dieter-medium/bidi2pdf-rails/README.md

 # As long as the gem is not published, use:
 gem "bidi2pdf-rails", github: "dieter-medium/bidi2pdf-rails", branch: "main"
 gem "bidi2pdf", github: "dieter-medium/bidi2pdf", branch: "main"

+# if you want a small performance boost, you can use the following:
+# gem "websocket-native"
 ```

 Then install the dependencies: